 The disciple John remarked that no man had seen G-d at any time (John 1:18, 1 John 4:12).

 These passages affirm that the flesh of Messiah (which was seen) is not G-d.

 Yeshua is "G-d With Us".

 Yeshua is Immanuel (Isaiah 7:14, Matthew 1:23).
-This is often translated as "G-d with us" but the Hebrew word literally declares "with us is G-d".
+This is often translated as "G-d with us," but taken literally, the Hebrew word means "with us is G-d."

 Yeshua is the Son of G-d.

 Numerous passages of the Scriptures refer to Yeshua as "the son of G-d" (Matthew 8:29, 27:43, Mark 1:1, etc.).

 Messiah's flesh is not G-d (as we noted above).
 But, since His flesh is a part of creation, yes, that flesh is the Son, the "offspring, "the creation of G-d.
 Adam is also called "the son of G-d" (Luke 3:38).
 Adam's flesh was created by G-d, so he was the son of G-d.
 Likewise, Messiah's flesh was created by G-d, so he was the Son of G-d: the firstborn of all creation (Colossians 1:15).

 Some passages seem to contradict the notion that Yeshua is G-d...but only if taken separately and in isolation from the rest of Scripture.

 They should be fairly examined in the context of what has already been established about the deity of the Messiah.